Jodburton/jodburton.github.io/Pineapple_Tracker.md

 # Pineapple Express - Portfolio Dashboard
 ## Overview
-Welcome to the Portfolio & Pineapple Express Dashboard, a one-stop solution for all your investment analysis needs.
+Welcome to Pineapple Express, a one-stop solution for all your investment analysis needs.
 This dashboard is not just a financial tool; it's a showcase of data analytics, financial acumen, and software development skills.
 Whether you're a seasoned investor or a beginner, this dashboard provides valuable insights into your investment portfolio and the broader market.

 <br>